Soldiers of the American Revolution Associated with Jacksonville’s History

 The 20th century brought continued development and change to Duval County.
 Jacksonville experienced both prosperity and challenges, including the devastating Great Fire of 1901, which destroyed much of the city's downtown area.
 In the following decades, the county underwent urbanization, population growth, and the expansion of industries such as tourism, finance, and manufacturing.
 Today, Duval County remains a vibrant and diverse region, blending its historical significance with modern advancements and opportunities.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Duval County, Florida.
+This timeline provides a concise overview of the key events in the history of Duval County, Florida.

 • 1822 - Duval County is created as one of the original counties of Florida.